-MOUNT PLEASANT INDEPENDENT SCHOOL DISTRICT REQUEST FOR FUND RAISING PROJECTS Date of Request: School: Department: Teacher/s: Number of students involved in the fund raising project?
-Number of students to benefit from this fund raising activity?
-Note: L Prepare on Fund Raising Request Form A. Submit to building Principal for approval, who in turn will submit all four copies to the office of the Superintendent for approval.
-II.
-Following approval, a Purchase Order number will be assigned to the request.
-When approved request is received, fill out a requisition using the P.O. assigned and follow usual procedures for requisitions.
+Date of Request: School: Number of students invo lved in the fund raising projec ot?
+Number of students to be mefit from this fund raising a otivity?
+Note: L Prepare on Fund Raisi ng Request Form A. Submit to bui copies to the lding Principal for approval, who in turn will submit all four office of the Superintendent for approval.
+When approved reque a Purchase Order number will be assigned to the request. est is received, fill out a requisition using the P.O. assigned codures for requisitions.
 III.
-Principal/Division Head must sign all sales agreements with Company.
+Principal/Division H ead must sign all sales agreements with Company.
 IV.
-Sales Tax must be collected on all profit making projects.
-Fund Raising Company: Type of Fund Raising Project: Give Full Description: Duration Date: From: To: Profit of Project (Plus Sales Tax): Cost of Project: Plans for use of Profit from Project: Project monies are to be deposited to: (Fund - Account) Recommended for Approval Building Principal/Division Head Approved Superintendent of Schools
+Sales Tax must be co liected on all profit making projects.
+Fund Raising Company: 1 eject: Cive ran Description: Duration Date: From: To: Profit of Project (Plus Sales Tax):

+leposited to:

+leposited to: (Fund - Account)

+deposited to:

+Project monies are to be d leposited to: Inded for Approval cipal/Division Head